BFA in Dance: Ballet Concentration

 - perform ballet repertory in major concerts

-- qualify for the 3000-level or 4000-level ballet technique course in the final two years
+- qualify for Ballet Technique IV in their final two years

-- maintain a minimum grade of B in ballet technique, pointe/variation, and ballet partnering courses.
+- maintain a minimum grade of B in all ballet technique, pointe, and ballet partnering courses, and in their modern technique courses

 Approval to continue in the ballet concentration may be determined at any time by the faculty, based on the student’s work ethic and improvement.